wraithgar/spawk/README.md

 Returns a `Interceptor` object, see below for more info.

+When generating stdin/stdin/stdout streams for the interceptor, if the call to `spawn` specifies `inherit` for their modes they will be mapped to process.stdin etc.

 ### spawk.allowUnmatched()

 Allow calls to `child_process.spawn` that do not match any interceptor